colevandersWands/expanding-1/3-loops.md

 * expanding out the condition because the condition evaluation counts as an operation, and we can only have one per line
 * the base of all iteration expansions is a while loop with the condition extracted

+these examples all contain 1-operation conditions that do not need to be expanded for simplicity.  you will want to expand conditions just like in if's if they are multi-step, this will help a lot in real-life debugging and developing.

 ### Contents
 * [while](#while)
 * [do while](#do-while)